ketsp8ce/linux-virtualization-walkthrough/arch/README.md

 If you cannot view the image, copy the following values:
  - Name: ArchLinux
  - Folder: select the default
- - ISO Imagine: Click other, and select the ISO file from your machine.
+ - ISO Image: Click **Other**, and select the ISO file from your machine.
  - Type: Linux
  - Subtype: ArchLinux
  - Version: Arch Linux (64 bit)